Connecting to Public Repository

 For more information on your provider, see the links below:

 Using a Private Git Server?

 If you plan to use Appcircle to connect your private repository, please refer to connecting to private repositories documentation for more information.

 Public Repository Connection

 When you enter the profile after the build, the following screen will appear.
-Click on Connect to a Public Repository to connect a public repository.
+Click on Connect via URL to connect a public repository.

 Clicking Quick start using the sample repository will also connect the relevant sample project with public connection.

-After you click on Connect to a Public Repository, the following screen will appear and let you enter an URI
+After you click on Connect via URL, the following screen will appear and let you enter an URI

 Enter the URL of your repository, or continue with sample project if you plan to preview Appcircle.

 Public connection refers to the HTTP(s) connection by Git Providers.
 SSH links in public repositories are not accepted.